New Zealand Visitor Visas

 New Zealand has working holiday scheme agreements with many countries, allowing the applicant to work in and explore New Zealand.

-Almost 50 countries have such an agreement with New Zealand, and every year hundreds of young travellers come and discover our amazing country under this scheme.
+Almost 50 countries have a working holiday visa agreement with New Zealand, and every year hundreds of young travellers come and discover our amazing country under this scheme.
 This visa option is available to young people, usually aged 18-30, but up to 35 in a select few countries.
-It allows travel and work in New Zealand for up to 12 months (extendable to 15 under certain conditions or up 23 months if you’re from the UK or Canada).
-You need to have a return ticket, or enough funds to pay for one, and be coming mainly to holiday, with work being a secondary intention.
+It allows travel and work in New Zealand for up to 12 months (extendable to 15 under certain conditions or up 23 months if you’re from Canada, or 36 months if you're from the UK).

 The Working Holiday Visa